Maldives opposition calls for Indian intervention as president imposes emergency rule

 He also urged the United States to block financial transactions of Yameen’s government.

-Since Yameen took power in 2013, his government has faced repeated questions over freedom of speech, the detention of opponents and the independence of the judiciary.
+Since Yameen took control of the overwhelmingly Muslim country of 400,000 people in 2013, his government has faced heavy criticism over the detention of opponents, political influence over the judiciary and the lack of freedom of speech.

-His office said he was acting in the interest of public safety in imposing emergency for 15 days.
+Addressing the nation on state television, Yameen said he had acted to prevent a coup, and suggested that the judges had chosen to side with his opponents because they were being investigated for corruption.

-“The President has been compelled to declare a state of emergency due to the risk currently posed to national security,” the statement issued on Monday said.
+“I declared the state of emergency because there was no way to hold these justices accountable.
+This is a coup.
+I wanted to know how well planned this coup,” he said.

 Located near key shipping lanes, the Maldives have assumed greater importance after China began building political and economic ties as part of its so-called ‘String Of Pearls’ strategy to build a network of ports in the Indian Ocean region.